Freiling87/FALAAG/Docs/Notes.md

-# FREE AGENT: Life as a Goon
-Concept: A Text-based RPG inspired by crime-thriller or crime-action films.
+###			Rolling Action Economy
+N.B.: Action Points, like all other "crunchy" game aspects, will be concealed behind a layer of textual descriptions.

+#	Older Notes

 ##		Issue Tracking
 ###			Quest took 1 instead of 12 to complete, but checked for 12 correctly
 ###			Job not being added to NPC as of lesson 14.5
 ##	SOSCSRPG Tutorial
-- I am struggling to understand the pattern of creating an extra class as a "joiner," in the case of ItemQuantity, NPCEncounter, and QuestStatus.
+- "Joiner" pattern?
+Examples: ItemQuantity, NPCEncounter, and JobStatus.
+These seem to resemble joiner tables in a database, but in an OOP sense I do not understand why they exist.
-- RE: Data Grid control for inventory:
+- RE: Data Grid control
 	"There are other columns types you can use to display checkboxes (DataGridCheckBoxColumn),
 		dropdown boxes (DataGridComboBoxColumn),
 		text links (DataGridHyperlinkColumn), and
 		customized content (DataGridTemplateColumn)."
+	This might be useful for future interfaces, so just making a note here.
+#	Map
+##		Location Generation Hierarchy
+Map
+ District
+  Block
+   Chunk
+	Gate
+    Cell
+     FeatureGroup
+      Feature
+       ItemGroup
+        Item
 #	Movement & Navigation
 ##		Pace
 Icon with picture of stance to select pace, similar to Intravenous.